Eric Haase Player Props: Tigers vs. Twins

 Eric Haase At The Plate

-- Haase is hitting .222 with six doubles, three home runs and 14 walks.
+- Haase is batting .221 with six doubles, three home runs and 14 walks.

-- In 51.9% of his 52 games this season, Haase has picked up at least one hit.
-He's also had seven multi-hit games.
+- Haase has reached base via a hit in 27 games this year (of 53 played), and had multiple hits in seven of those games.

-- In 19.2% of his games this season, Haase has driven in at least one run.
-In four of those games (7.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 18.9% of his games this year, Haase has driven in at least one run.
+In four of those games (7.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.